tachyonlabs/raspberry_pi_instagram_slideshow/README.md

 If instead of showing messages about downloading photos, it immediately blanks the screen, this means that it was not able to download any photos to display due to not having a connection to the Internet (if there's no Internet connection the slideshow will just display stored photos, but to get stored photos in the first place you need to be connected to the Internet) or there being a problem with your Instagram access token.
 To see what's going on, use Alt-Tab to switch to the terminal window and see the status messages.

-If at any point you want to close the slideshow, do an Alt-Tab to switch to the terminal window, and do a Ctrl-C to close the slideshow but leave the terminal window open, or just close the terminal window to close both of them.
+If at any point you want to close the slideshow, here are two ways to do it:

+* Do an `Alt-Tab` to switch to the terminal window, and then do a `Ctrl-C` to close the slideshow but leave the terminal window open, or just close the terminal window to close both of them.

+* Press `Esc` to get out of fullscreen mode, and then you can either (1) select `Exit` from the `File` pull-down menu, (2) click the `X` close button at the top-right of the slidehow window, or (3) do a `Ctrl-C` from the terminal window or close the terminal window.